Slip coach: London, Chatham and Dover Railway (LCDR) later SE&CR

 The LCDR started slips in 1872, usually with three or four daily, peaking at five in 1896.
 Slips were made from down trains at Beckenham Junction, Chatham and Faversham and from up trains at Herne Hill where the slip went whichever of the LCDR London terminals, Holborn Viaduct or London Victoria, that the main train didn't.

 South Eastern and Chatham Railway (SE&CR)

 In SE&CR pre-war days slips were provided at Ashford, for Hythe and Sandgate, Farningham Road or Swanley for Chatham, Faversham, Herne Hill and Shorncliffe.
-Slipping ceased during WWI.
+Slipping ceased during the First World War.
 After the war the SE&CR took up slipping again, the 1922 Bradshaw shows slips at Ashford, Herne Hill for St Paul's and Holborn Viaduct, Faversham for slow services to Margate and Ramsgate Harbour, and Swanley Junction, by 1924 the number of slips had gone down to three and they stopped altogether that summer.